Michael Shackleford

-Michael Shackleford (born May 23, 1965, in Pasadena, California, United States), also known as The Wizard of Odds (a title taken from Donald Angelini), is an American mathematician and an actuary.
+Michael Shackleford (born May 23, 1965), also known as "The Wizard of Odds" (a title taken from Donald Angelini), is an American mathematician and an actuary.

 Shackleford is best known for his professional analysis of the mathematics of the casino games, and for founding the websites The Wizard of Odds and The Wizard of Vegas, which contain analyses and strategies for casino games.
 He is also an adjunct professor of actuarial science and mathematics at the University of Nevada, Las Vegas.

 Early life

 Shackleford discovered his affinity for mathematics when he began to study algebra in school at approximately 11 years old.
 He became interested in the mathematics of gambling at a young age after reading John Scarne's Guide to Casino Gambling.

 Career

 Government employment

 Before launching his websites, Shackleford worked as a claims adjuster and later as an actuary for the United States Social Security Administration from 1992 until 2000.
 His main responsibility there was estimating short-term costs and benefits of Social Security law changes, but he also did research on the most popular baby names for each year since 1880.
 The results of this research have been published in many books, newspapers, and magazines, and the Social Security Administration now officially publishes a new list every year of the previous year's most popular names, along with all the previous years' names.